CSGS Research

 CSGS is partnering with Wesleyan’s Quantitative Analysis Center (QAC), to research U.S. patents related to firearm innovation since the founding of the U.S. Patent Office in 1802.
 Maryam Gooyabadi, an assistant professor at the QAC, is supervising students who are downloading data and developing a program to streamline analysis.

-As part of this project, Tucker and Hargarten will visit Washington, D.C. to study archives of how physician and public health leaders have responded to firearm safety projects and to what extent, if any, health professionals were involved in manufacturing safety tests.
+As part of this project, Tucker and Hargarten will study archives of how physician and public health leaders have responded to firearm safety projects and to what extent, if any, health professionals were involved in manufacturing safety tests.

 How Modern Bullets Maximize Lethality